azrael417/perf_kernels/README.md

 # perf_kernels
-some small kernels to test dependencies on network traffic
+some small kernels to test dependence of performance on network traffic